AdityaAgg/demoplum_main/README.md

 All the the deployment-specific configuration for the backend stored in a `.env` file in the root directory.
 The `.env` is written in a standard bash syntax and all the variables in the file get injected into the Node process as enviornment variables.
 The application can then access these variables through calling `process.env.VARIABLE_NAME`.
 A sample of this file is provided in `.env-example`.
 The list below specifies the necessary keys and how to find/set them.

 ```
-SESSION_SECRET="Keyboard-cat" # Secret is used to sign session ids.
+SESSION_SECRET="dev" # Secret is used to sign session ids.

 ```